 Know Before You Go

-No pets, aside from registered service animals, are allowed at the Arboretum.
+No pets, aside from registered service animals, are allowed at the Morris.

-We ask that you be respectful of the Arboretum, including:
+We ask that you be respectful of the Morris, including:

-- Picnicking in the Arboretum is allowed in the designated picnic areas.
+- Picnicking in the Morris is allowed in the designated picnic areas.
 No cooking is allowed.

 - Pets (aside from service animals) are not permitted.